Home » Sports Channel » Basketball Center » Safety » Basketball Injuries Are Common, Usually Minor

 • Injuries to basketball players are usually minor, mostly sprains and strains.
 The ankle and knee are the most common sites of injury, followed by the lower back, hand, and wrist.

-• Concussions, however, are relatively common, especially in girls' high school basketball.
-A 2006 report found that high school girls' basketball had the fourth highest concussion rate (21 per 100,000 player games), behind only football (47), girls' soccer (36), and boys' soccer (22), a concussion rate, according to a study reported in the Winter 2007-2008 Journal of Athletic Training, almost 3 times higher than those for boys,.
-That same study also found that girls took much longer than boys for post-concussion signs and symptoms to resolve and for them to return to play, findings confirmed in a later study of high school girls soccer players.
+• Concussions, however, are not uncommon, especially in girls' high school basketball.
+A 2012 study[1] found that high school girls' basketball had the sixth highest concussion rate (21 per 100,000 athletic exposures, e.g. games and practices), behind only football (64), boys' ice hockey (54), boys' lacrosse (40), girls' lacrosse (35), and boys' soccer (22), a concussion rate higher than that for boys (16).
+That same study also found that girls took longer than boys for post-concussion signs and symptoms to resolve and for them to return to play.
 More than 20% of the concussions suffered by female high school basketball players were recurrent concussions.

 • Eye injuries are frequent, usually as a result of being hit with fingers or elbows.
 Along with baseball basketball is one of the leading causes of sports-related eye injuries in children.